Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Methodology

 Table \ref{tab:tools_screen_extr} lists the 21 selected tools.
 The majority of them (17) were primarily designed for the purpose of screening.
 Two tools, namely Dextr and ExaCT, focused exclusively on extraction.
 The remaining two tools, Iris.ai and RobotReviewer/RobotSearch, had a dual focus on both screening and extraction.
 In summary, 19 tools can be used for the screening phase and 4 tools for the extraction phase.
 The majority of the tools (19) are web applications, while only 2, namely SWIFT-Review and ASReview, need to be installed locally.
+Furthermore, only 4 tools (Colandr, ASReview, FAST2, and RobotReviewer) release their code under an open license.